 The second thing I would tell parents is that no matter the diagnosis, your precious child is a unique individual, with a personality, characteristics, likes, and dislikes all their own.
 When I look at my son, and when people who genuinely know and love him look at him, we don’t see a diagnosis.
 All we see is Levi and every incredible detail that makes him uniquely himself.

-The third thing, and one that I am still working on, is not to compare your child to any other child.
+The third thing, and one that I am still working on, is not to compare your child to anyone else.
 The first year of Levi’s life, I found myself asking mothers of other children with Down syndrome how old their child was when they rolled over, sat up, walked, talked.
 I also asked mothers of children who had a feeding tube how long it was before their child no longer needed it and the button could be removed.
 It was comforting to feel like I had a timeframe to plan for.
-But I was setting myself up for disappointment when that timeframe came and went, and Levi had still not reached that particular milestone.
+But I was setting myself up for disappointment.
+Especially when that timeframe came and went, and Levi had still not reached that particular milestone.

 My favorite quote about Levi came from his pediatrician.
 When we found out how complicated his diagnosis was, Dr. Lytle simply stated, “This just means Levi will write his own story.”
 In those nine simple words lays the profound truth that no matter how much the textbooks and research tell us about our child, our child is not bound to follow that information.